Arun4you/High-CPU-Utilization-in-Linux-Machine/README.md

 In ps command, "-T" option enables thread views.
 The following command list all threads created by a process with <pid>.
 # ps -T -p <pid>

+The top command can show a real-time view of individual threads.
+To enable thread views in the top output, invoke top with "-H" option.
+This will list all Linux threads.
+You can also toggle on or off thread view mode while top is running, by pressing 'H' key.
+#TOP -H